 5 Tips to Consider When Updating Training

 Knowing when to update your training course can play an important role in increasing learner performance.
 If you keep your system current with new technologies and accurate content, productivity and performance will increase.
-Keeping training up to date can also result in a decrease in the overall training time required for proficiency.
+Keeping all your types of training up to date can also result in a decrease in the overall training time required for proficiency.

 So what should you think about when updating your courses to make the changes as seamless as possible (and avoid disruption to the parts of your curriculum that aren’t changing)?
 Here are five tips to keep you on track: